-A BAFTA-qualifying festival, Iris has also been identified as one of the “50 film festivals worth the entry fee” by MovieMaker Magazine 4 times.
+An A-list BAFTA-qualifying festival, Iris has also been identified as one of the “50 film festivals worth the entry fee” by MovieMaker Magazine 4 times.
 The festival prides itself on sharing the very best of LGBT+ filmmaking in Cardiff each October.
 This is supported through a worldwide network of 25 partner festivals in 19 countries who nominate films each year, alongside open submissions.

 The Iris Prize is supported by The Michael Bishop Foundation and continues to be the largest LGBT+ short film prize in the world.
 With the winner receiving £30,000 to make their next short film in the UK, Iris is exactly what film makers need – funding, support, and of course a warm welcome into the Iris Prize family.
-To date 10 short films have been produced with the winning filmmakers of the Iris Prize, with the 11th currently in pre-production.
+To date 10 short films have been produced with the winning filmmakers of the Iris Prize, with the 11th currently in post-production.

 Each October, the Iris Prize LGBT+ Film Festival takes place in Cardiff and offers 6 awards.

 The Iris Prize Awards